lord3nd3r/server-connect/README.md

 # server-connect
-easy connect to servers that you work on
+Easily connect to servers that you work on

 Here's how the updated script works: